-The business landscape today is full of activity.
-5.4 million new business applications were filed in the US during 2021, beating the previous record of 4.4 million set in 2020 by a whopping margin.
+The business landscape today is brimming with activity.
+5.4 million new business applications were filed in the US during 2021, surpassing the previous record of 4.4 million set in 2020 by a significant margin.
 Pop culture phenomena like Shark Tank have made the idea of starting a business and hitting it big an all-too-easy endeavor.

 For investment firms and venture capitalists, the surge of fresh, investment-ready companies means amazing deals could be right around the corner.
 And the best among them?
 Proprietary deals.
-Let's dive into what proprietary deal flow looks like and best practices for sourcing these opportunities.
+Let's delve into what proprietary deal flow looks like and the best practices for sourcing these opportunities.

 Proprietary deals are hailed as the "holy grail" of opportunities in the world of private equity and investment banking.
 Proprietary deals occur when a single, specific firm has the chance to purchase or invest in a company before any other dealmaker.
 This usually happens when a company shares a personal connection with a firm, or aligns particularly well with the firm's investment thesis and sector expertise.